munjalmad/Boildown/README.md

 ## How to use

 1. Download `boildown.html`
+2. Get a free Anthropic API key at [console.anthropic.com](https://console.anthropic.com) — takes 2 minutes
-2. Open it in Chrome
+3. Open `boildown.html` in Chrome
+4. Paste your API key into the key field at the top (it starts with `sk-ant-...`)
-3. Paste your meeting transcript
+5. Paste your meeting transcript and hit **Process Transcript**
-4. Hit **Process Transcript**
-5. Next meeting — paste again, it remembers everything
+6. Next meeting — paste again, it remembers everything

+> ⚠️ **API Key Safety:** Your key is never saved or sent anywhere except Anthropic's API directly.
+That said — keep this tool for local use only.
+Do not hardcode your key into the file before sharing or publishing publicly.
+Recommended: set a spending limit at [console.anthropic.com](https://console.anthropic.com) just in case.

 ## Tech